nordtektiger/qvickbuild/README.md

 ```

 ## Contributors
-The entirety of the Quickbuild language specification, compiler, interpreter, as well as the core systems are written and maintained by [@nordtektiger](https://gitlab.com/nordtektiger).
+The entirety of the Qvickbuild language specification, compiler, interpreter, as well as the core systems are written and maintained by [@nordtektiger](https://gitlab.com/nordtektiger).

 The language server [quickbuildls](https://github.com/jmattaa/quickbuildls) is written and maintained by [@jmattaa](https://github.com/jmattaa).